Drumhead court-martial: Imperial Japan

 The Enemy Airmen's Act contributed to the deaths of hundreds of Allied airmen throughout WWII in the Pacific Theater.
 An estimated 132 Allied airmen shot down during the bombing campaign against Japan in 1944–1945 were summarily executed after short kangaroo trials or drumhead courts-martial.

 In popular culture

-The Star Trek: The Next Generation episode "The Drumhead" (1991) centers upon a Starfleet internal investigation into an explosion on board the Enterprise-D, initially assumed to be sabotage, which gradually devolves into what Captain Jean-Luc Picard likens to a "drumhead trial."
+The Star Trek: The Next Generation episode "The Drumhead" (1991) centers upon a Starfleet internal investigation into an explosion on board the Enterprise-D, initially assumed to be sabotage, which gradually devolves into what Captain Jean-Luc Picard likens to a "drumhead trial".

+In the Hermann Melville novella, Billy Budd, Sailor, a drumhead court is convened after likeable Billy accidentally kills the Master at Arms aboard a British warship during wartime.
+The events of the story are set in 1797.